Joontae-Kim/Nuxt-Bootstrap-Dashboard/README.md

 );
 ```

-and, extended breakpoints scss variables is placed in `/assets/styles/library/_library.scss`.

 #### 2. Transfer data and content from server to client
 Nuxtrap have custom Endpoint API in the directory `/api` and refered [configuration-servermiddleware#custom-api-endpoint](https://nuxtjs.org/docs/configuration-glossary/configuration-servermiddleware#custom-api-endpoint).
 Each endpoint mapped to `serverMiddleware` property in `nuxt.config.js` like `{ path, handler }`.

 ```js
 serverMiddleware: [